 Growth share plan

-Growth shares provide an opportunity for employees and directors to acquire genuine equity in their employing company in a way that enables them to share in the real growth in the value of the business that they help to generate.
+Growth shares allow private companies to share some of the growth in the value of the company with its key employees in a tax-efficient way.
+Growth shares are an extremely common way to lock-in, reward and incentivise employees, especially for those more mature companies that are looking for some form of corporate exit in the medium-term and that may not satisfy the qualifying conditions for the UK statutory share incentives.
 A growth share delivers value to the employee shareholder if the value of the company increases above a set ‘hurdle’.
 Returns to employees from growth shares are subject to capital gains tax (CGT).

-For valuation purposes, as the shares only receive economic returns if the threshold is met, the initial value of the growth share is usually much lower than existing ordinary shares.
-Therefore, the growth shares can be issued or transferred to employees for a low issue or purchase price (or a low initial tax charge if the growth shares are acquired for no consideration).
+For valuation purposes, as the growth shares only receive economic returns if the hurdle is exceeded, the initial value of the growth share is usually much lower than existing ordinary shares.
+Therefore, the growth shares can be issued or transferred to employees for a relatively low issue or purchase price (or a low initial tax charge if the growth shares are acquired for no consideration).

 The growth shares can be subject to restrictions on transfer, or forfeiture if specified conditions or targets are not achieved or the employee ceases employment.

-The growth in the share value is subject to CGT which is more attractive than income tax that would apply to a cash bonus arrangement or non-tax advantaged share options.
-This offers a significant benefit to employees in high growth companies.
+The growth in the share value is subject to CGT, which is more attractive than the income tax that would apply to a cash bonus arrangement or non-tax advantaged share options.
+There is also no National Insurance Contributions liabilities on the increase in value of the growth shares which is a substantial saving to the employing company.
+This offers a significant benefit to employees and the employing company in high growth companies.

 Example